By written enquiry

 Selection is for conviction, not credentials.

 What follows is not an intake form.
-It is a short written assessment, read personally, used to understand the question you are actually navigating — and whether a private season of this work is the right shape for it.
+It is a short written enquiry, read personally, used to understand the question you are actually navigating — and the engagement, if any, that is the right shape for it.

 For review